javieriserte/qualitative-data-course/exams/12_2023/test.md

 "Muy_Expresado".
 Los genes medidos son: "AT1G01239", "AT2G01130", "AT1G01060",
 "AT3G02860" y "AT5G12041".
 Los datos generados deben respetar ciertas frecuencias y asociaciones entre variables observadas consitentemente en datos previos.
-La tabla resumen las frecuencias y asociaciones.
+La tabla resumen las frecuencias.

 | Expr/Gene              |AT1G01239|AT2G01130|AT1G01060|AT3G02860|AT5G12041|
 | ----                   | ----    | ----    | ----    | ----    | ----    |